-Understanding the physical, social and intellectual development and characteristics of students and how these may affect learning and the implications for teaching; Setting learning goals and objectives for student learning - making links within curriculum requirements and knowledge of how students learn; Strategies to support full participation of students with disability; Teaching strategies (including those for developing literacy and numeracy skills) and lesson planning; Classroom organisation and behaviour management strategies; Assessment (systemic data, moderation of assessment and reporting mechanisms, the purpose of keeping accurate and reliable records); Identifying professional learning needs and goals for continuous growth and development as a preservice teacher, including the importance of links with the Australian Professional Standards for Teachers; Legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process; How to work effectively with supervising teachers and respond appropriately to feedback designed to improve teaching practices.
+- □ Understanding the physical, social and intellectual development and characteristics of students and how these may affect learning and the implications for teaching; - Setting learning goals and objectives for student learning making links within curriculum requirements and knowledge of how students learn; - Strategies to support full participation of students with disability; - Teaching strategies (including those for developing literacy and numeracy skills) and lesson planning; - □ Classroom organisation and behaviour management strategies; - □ Assessment (systemic data, moderation of assessment and reporting mechanisms, the purpose of keeping accurate and reliable records); - Identifying professional learning needs and goals for continuous growth and development as a Pre-Service Teacher, including the importance of links with the Australian Professional Standards for Teachers; - □ Legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process; - □ How to work effectively with supervising Teachers and respond appropriately to feedback designed to improve teaching practices.

-Duration: 15 days (three-week block) Description: Observations, classroom assistance, teaching segments of lessons.
-Areas for preservice teacher observation: ☐ An introduction to the school environment (who are the various stakeholders?) □ School policies and procedures (legislative, administrative and organisational) ☐ The importance of communication within a school community ☐ The duties and responsibilities of being a teacher Extra-curricular activities and opportunities within a school Who are your learners? - understanding, catering for and managing individual student needs Classroom management and behaviour management strategies and skills The development of literacy and numeracy skills - classroom and school level strategies and programs Organising the learning (teaching and learning strategies/activities) - the what, why and how ☐ The use of information communication and technologies (ICTs) in the classroom and across the Assessment (systemic data - school, class, focus on students - for example PATM, PATR, and reliable records).
+Duration: 15 days (three-week block)

+Description: Observations, classroom assistance, teaching segments of lessons.

+- □ An introduction to the school environment (who are the various stakeholders?) - □ School policies and procedures (legislative, administrative and organisational) - □ The importance of communication within a school community - □ The duties and responsibilities of being a Teacher - Extra-curricular activities and opportunities within a school - □ Who are your learners? understanding, catering for and managing individual student needs - Classroom management and behaviour management strategies and skills - □ The development of literacy and numeracy skills classroom and school level strategies and programs - Organising the learning (teaching and learning strategies/activities) the what, why and how - □ The use of information communication and technologies (ICTs) in the classroom and across the school - Assessment (systemic data school, class, focus on students for example PATM, PATR, NAPLAN; moderation of assessment, reporting mechanisms and the purpose of keeping accurate and reliable records).